diku-dk/staffeli/contrib/groups/README.rst

 instance of Canvas: There appears to be some kind of cumulative limit on the file sizes one can upload through the API.

-When uploading the feedback as a comment, note that there can at most be 56 characters per line before word wrapping happens.
+When uploading the feedback as a comment, note that the line length is not fixed.

 Step 6: Late submissions and resubmissions